derianrddev/teslo-shop/README.md

 ## Overview

-It is a RESTful API for a Ecommerce of Tesla products.
+It is a REST API for a Ecommerce of products.

 ## Getting Started